Are You Ready To Declutter Your Home and Your Life?

 And the cycle will start all over again.

-So remember, before you start this process “cleaning” and “declutter” are different.
+So remember, before you start this process, “cleaning” and “decluttering” differ.

-Depending on the size of your home this is going to be a big task!
+Depending on the size of your home, this will be a big task!

 Heck, you might even want to call in some backup.

 Before you start decluttering, I recommend starting with the rooms you use the most!
-If you start decluttering a room that you don’t go in often such as the attic or a basement bedroom, you aren’t going to see your progress right away.
+If you start decluttering a room you don’t go in often, such as the attic or a basement bedroom, you will not see your progress immediately.

-If you start in your main living area you’ll see progress within the day, which will give you the motivation to keep going!
+If you start in your main living area, you’ll see progress within the day, motivating you to keep going!

 What rooms should you declutter: